What Is Equity Release And How Does It Work?

 If necessary, individuals can take legal action against their provider or seek advice on other remedies, such as court orders.

-Independent financial advisers play an important role in guiding customers, ensuring they receive competent and impartial advice when entering into an equity release contract.
+Independent financial advisers are essential in guiding customers, ensuring they receive competent and impartial advice when entering into an equity release contract.

-So they understand all potential risks that come with it; this could help prevent complaints or disputes further down the line.
+So they understand all potential risks associated with it; this could help prevent complaints or disputes later on.

 What Is Equity Release – implications for 2024